sudo-project/sudo/docs/UPGRADE.md

 Notes on upgrading from an older release
 ========================================

+ * Upgrading from a version prior to 1.9.15:

+    The sudoers plugin now uses a time stamp path name that is based on the user-ID instead of the user name.
+For example, a time stamp file that was /var/run/sudo/ts/root in sudo 1.9.14 will now be /var/run/sudo/ts/0.
+The lecture flag file name is now also based on the user-ID, which will result in users receiving the sudo lecture again on upgrade to sudo 1.9.15.

  * Upgrading from a version prior to 1.9.14:

    Sudo now runs commands in a new pseudo-terminal by default.
 This